ircam-cosima/your-smartest-choice/NOTES.md

 Avoid the rain
 - add volume for sines (ok)
-- explode balloons on harmony change
+- explode balloons on harmony change (ok)
-- fix segment engine